mathieuprog/fluent-graphql/README.md

   .makeExecutable();
 ```

-When entities are fetched, some entities may need to be added into arrays or
-need to replace some nested entity.
+When entities are fetched, some entities may need to be added into cached arrays or need to replace some nested entity.

-`filterEntity` allows to add a fetched entity into an array of entities:
+`filterEntity` allows to add a fetched entity into an array of cached entities:

 ```javascript
 Document